 The footballer Dirk Kuyt turned into at Liverpool isn’t the one Reds fans first envisaged, but he left the club as an undisputed modern-day hero.

-By the time the summer of 2006 rolled around, Rafa Benitez was in need of a top-class striker – someone who would guarantee a relentless stream of goals.
+In the summer of 2006, Rafa Benitez was in need of a top-class striker – someone who would guarantee a relentless stream of goals.

-In Milan Baros and Djibril Cisse, Liverpool had two good-but-limited attackers who played their part in the 2005 Champions League success, but they weren’t the answer.
+With Milan Baros and Djibril Cisse, Liverpool had two goo, but very limited forwards who played their part in the 2005 Champions League success.
+They weren’t the answer.

 Peter Crouch had come in and taken until nearly Christmas to score his first goal, while Fernando Morientes and Robbie Fowler were fading forces.